Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • Disrupted or insufficient sleep

-• Certain foods and drinks: aged cheeses, red wine, cured meats, excessive caffeine or caffeine withdrawal
+• Aged cheeses, red wine, cured meats, and caffeine excess or withdrawal

 • Skipped meals or dehydration